-A long-time alternative diet favorite, Arlo’s is a all-vegan food trailer with two trucks — one that’s usually parked at Cheer Up Charlie’s and one that usually sets up shop at Drinks Lounge.
+A long-time alternative diet favorite, Arlo’s is a all-vegan food trailer with three trucks — one that’s usually parked at Cheer Up Charlie’s, one that usually sets up shop at The Grackle, and one at Spiderhouse.
 So what do we mean by vegan comfort food?
 We mean burgers and tacos, people.
 Arlo’s mouthwatering Bac’n Cheeze, Chipotle Chick’n, and BBQ burgers are unmatched in Austin, and their Street and Chick’n tacos are wonderful too.
-900 Red River St., 512-840-1600, open daily 12 p.m. to 2 a.m.
-2001 E Cesar Chavez St., 512-840-1840, open Mon – Sat 4 p.m. to 2 a.m., Sun 2 p.m. to 2 a.m.
-Menu.
-Website.

 You might not make it as far north as Georgetown very often, but trust us when we tell you that Nancy’s Sky Garden is worth the drive.
-Heck, it’s even worth the traffic you’re bound to hit on I-35 in Round Rock!
+Heck, it’s even worth the traffic you’re bound to hit on I-35!
 Not only does Asian-inspired Nancy’s serve some of the most epic salad bowls and mango rolls known to mankind and make a ton of vegan options available to their clientele, they also boast an impressive specialty tea menu and stock multiple vegan Lick Honest Ice Creams flavors.
 Pro tip: Sit out on the balcony for a lovely (and usually quiet) view of Georgetown’s historic square.
 Update: Nancy’s has added THREE new locations, so you don’t have to drive all the way to Georgetown if you don’t want to.
 Find them in Cedar Park, Round Rock, and off 290.

 Buffalo Cauliflower Pizza.
 The Philly Seitan.
 TACO TUESDAYS.
 These are just a few of the reasons why Counter Culture deserves a visit.
-Once a humble little food trailer serving up “internationally inspired” raw cuisine, Counter Culture has quickly became a local favorite.
+Once a humble little food trailer serving up “internationally inspired” raw cuisine, Counter Culture has quickly become a local favorite.
 The company opened an East Austin brick and mortar site three years ago.
 Even cooler: you’ll love their community- and health-minded business philosophies and their donut holes are seriously yum.
-2337 E Cesar Chavez St. 512-524-1540.
-Open daily 11 a.m. to 10 p.m.
-Menu.
-Website.